RonFrancesca/PhraseSound/README.md

 [1]:
 > T. Mikolov, K. Chen, G. Corrado, and J. Dean.Efficient estimation of word representations in vectorspace, 2013

+More information about this project can be found in the NAME.pdf file: LINK TO

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.